DZSI Investors Have Opportunity to Lead DZS Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 19, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DZS Inc. ("DZS" or the "Company") (NASDAQ: DZSI).
+BENSALEM, Pa., July 24, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DZS Inc. ("DZS" or the "Company") (NASDAQ: DZSI).

 Class Period: March 10, 2023 – May 31, 2023